KDE/documentation-docs-kdenlive-org/troubleshooting/windows_issues.rst

 Title tool, display real background not working in "DirectX" backend
 --------------------------------------------------------------------

 Something with the settings went wrong.
-Go to: :menuselection:`Menu --> Help --> Reset Configuration` and try again.
+Go to: :menuselection:`Menu --> Settings --> Reset Configuration` and try again.

 Render problems